lycan-nt/lycan-nt/README.md

 ## - ⚡ About me:
     I am dedicated and passionate about technology, always looking to learn and qualify to implement better solutions.
-    With knowledge in Javascript (Node JS, React JS) and C #.
+    With knowledge in Javascript (Node JS, Angular) and Java.
     Implementing both in the Back-end and in the Front-end of applications.
     Currently I am deepening in the Full Stack development to become a professional more and more qualified
     to implement better solutions that add value to the user.